-Supporting children with autism
+Autism and learning: Supporting children with autism

 Sam is 6 years old and has autism.
 Sam’s mum, Emma, has tried many different methods to support him and shares her journey with us here…

 Sam was 5 when he was diagnosed.
-After a traumatic and difficult start to year 1 in mainstream school it became obvious to ourselves and school that Sam was struggling and needed help.
+After a traumatic and difficult start to year 1 in mainstream school it became obvious to ourselves and the school that Sam was struggling and needed help.
 A referral resulted in the autism diagnosis through the Ryegate Centre in Sheffield.
 The diagnosis was upsetting for us but also a relief to be able to understand Sam and learn how to help him.

 We decided that Explore Learning would give Sam a continued experience of learning within a group environment but in a way that was manageable to him – with small groups, computer-based learning and tutors.
 Sparkle Sheffield have trained the staff at Hillsborough in autism and we knew they would understand our son.

 Explore Learning has had a massive impact on Sam.
 He used to be a child too anxious to be in a classroom, who never asked for help and would not put his hand up in class.
-The staff at Explore Learning have helped to build Sam’s confidence with asking for help, his ability to concentrate and develop his motivation to put effort into his learning.
+The staff at Explore Learning have helped to build Sam’s confidence by encouraging him to ask for help, his ability to concentrate, and develop his motivation to put effort into his learning.

 The staff at Explore are excellent and really understand Sam.
-When he has a difficult day they are quick to reassure him and offer him the support he needs.
+When he has a difficult day they are quick to reassure him and offer him the learning support he needs.
 They go out of their way to help him when he is anxious and struggling to even walk through the door.

-Amazing assistant dog
+Amazing autism service dog

 During the following nine months we had interviews, assessments and lots of visits before Sam was matched with Willow.
 They had an instant bond!
 Willow was then trained specifically to help Sam with lap rests, nudges, and visiting places Sam would like such as bowling, trains, swimming etc. She came home to us in November, ten months after we started the whole process.

 Willow has changed all of our lives for the better, it is amazing!
 Sam can now go out and feel safe and be safe.
 Willow helps keep him calm, gives him something to focus on in difficult situations and she comforts him when he is struggling.

 For us as parents, Willow has given us hope for the future; hope that our little boy will be happy again, will learn to manage in the world and become independent.
 We now have a future we can look forward to, increasing the places we can visit and the activities we can do as a family all together.

-Advice for other parents
+Helping children with autism: Advice for other parents

 Try everything and anything that you can; we have tried so many different methods to help Sam.
 It has been a very long journey but with everything that fails we learn something new and we now understand him better than ever.
-The smallest changes can make a difference, such as giving Sam a break before he starts his Explore Learning session so that he has time to transition and get used to being in the centre.
+The smallest changes can make a difference, such as giving Sam a break before he starts his Explore Learning tuition session so that he has time to transition and get used to being in the centre.

 We’ll listen to you about how your child works best, what their specific needs are and how their learning needs affect them individually.